Is It Actually Cheaper to Make Your Own Pizza?

 Remove the pizza from the oven and let it cool for a few minutes before slicing and serving.

-I like to make my own pizza sauce.
-For convenience, you can, of course, buy this in a supermarket; Tesco offer its own brand 200g jar of pizza sauce for £1.65, which is fine.
-Below is my recipe for the homemade pizza sauce I like to make:
+I enjoy making my own pizza sauce.
+For convenience, you can, of course, buy this in a supermarket; Tesco offers its own brand 200g jar of pizza sauce for £1.65, which is fine.

 2x 500g cartons of tomato Passata - Tesco offer a carton for 69p each